 On Tuesday, July 18, CEO Susan Salka and AMN Summer Associates joined Feeding San Diego in the fight against hunger.
 Fellow volunteers prepped, cleaned, and performed quality checks on vegetables while preparing “ready to eat” food containers.
 One in eight adults, and one in five children, do not have a reliable source of food at home.
 In partnership with Feeding San Diego, we made a difference!

 During the event, volunteers prepared:

-On May 10, 2017, AMN Healthcare team members gathered in support of the Mental Health Systems (MHS) meditation garden rejuvenation project by painting “messages of hope” for those who battle mental illness.
+In May 2017, AMN team members gathered in support of the Mental Health Systems (MHS) meditation garden rejuvenation project by painting “messages of hope” for those who battle mental illness.
 Seeking to create awareness and community for this cause, AMN Healthcare partnered with MHS in 2015, sending messages to a single facility in San Diego each year.
-I’m truly inspired by the heart of our team members and AMN, and this year, I’m excited to announce that the organization will donate messages to the MHS Bradley Building in Escondido, CA.
+This year, the organization donated messages to the MHS Bradley Building in Escondido, CA.

 In addition to various involvements with non-profit organizations throughout the year, AMN Healthcare offers a grant to its team members through the Community Connections program.
 This grant makes it possible for team members to act as a funding partner for the non-profit organization of their choice.